stealjs/steal-tools/doc/export.md

 ## Use

+`stealTools.export` is used to declaratively describe multiple [steal-tools.transform transformations] that take place on an application's modules to make it distributable.
+The [steal-tools/lib/build/helpers/amd], [steal-tools/lib/build/helpers/cjs], and [steal-tools/lib/build/helpers/global] _Export Helpers_ can be used to export censible versions of your project in those formats.

-The basic use of `stealTools` exporter is to give it a "system" that is able to load your project's modules and several "outputs" that write out those modules in a new form:
+The basic use of `stealTools` export is to give it a "system" that is able to load your project's modules and several "outputs" that write out those modules in a new form:

 ```
 var stealTools = require("stealTools");
-stealTools.exporter({
+stealTools.export({
   system: {
     main: "myproject",
     config: __dirname+"/config.js"